Qubasa/rs_pxe/README.md

 # Rs_pxe
 An 'all in one' command line PXE boot utility.
 Includes a PXE specific DHCP server and a TFTP server.
 It uses a RAW_SOCKET to talk to the network.
 Only supports Ethernet.

+## Warning: Alpha Software
+This program is still in early stages and needs more hardware testing.
+Currently, rs_pxe has been tested successfully on Intel BIOS Boot with IPv4.
+Intel IPv4 UEFI support is currently being implemented.
+AMD CPUs have not been tested.

 ## Example Command
 ```bash